ferretj/papers/mds/hogwild.md

 SGD is not embarrassingly parallel by construction, which is too bad because multicore setups are inexpensive.

-Multicore computing :
+**1. Multicore computing**

-* reading and writing in shared memory = ~12Gb/s
+* reading and writing in shared memory = ***~12Gb/s***
-* data from RAID disk to main memory = ~1Gb/s
+* data from RAID disk to main memory = ***~1Gb/s***

--> bottleneck = synchronization of processes
+Bottleneck = synchronization of processes

-VS

-Cluster computing :
+**2. Cluster computing**

-* reading incoming data = ~10Mo/s (due to checkpointing so that if a node fails, the node’s job can be rescheduled to another node without information loss)
+* reading incoming data = ***~10Mo/s*** (due to checkpointing so that if a node fails, the node’s job can be rescheduled to another node without information loss)

+HOGWILD! was designed with the goal in mind to bring the best out of a multicore setup for a SGD task.

-HOGWILD! is doomed to fail in general as processes overwrite each other’s progress, but not in a sparse context, where it is rare that processes write over the same memory portion.
+It is doomed to fail in general as processes overwrite each other’s progress, but not in a sparse context, where it is rare that processes write over the same memory portion.

--> almost linear speedups in sparse learning tasks
+Almost linear speedups in sparse learning tasks !

+*In practice, it is used for general ML tasks that are often not sparse at all, but does not provide the same speedups neither.*

-*Sparse separable cost functions*
+**Sparse separable cost functions**

-These are functions (entry = vector in Rn) to minimize that can be written as the sum of subfunctions taking as entry a subvector : each subfunction only deals with a small amount of coordinates among 1, 2 ... n.
+These are functions (entry = vector in Rn) to minimize that can be written as the sum of subfunctions taking as entry a subvector : each subfunction only deals with a small amount of components among 1, 2 ... n.

-For sparse SVM, we sum error on all examples of the dataset, and for each example, the subset of coordinates considered is non-zero coordinates for this particular example !
+For sparse SVM (in which setup examples are known to be sparse), for each example, the subset of components considered is its set of non-zero components !

+For a given example, we introduce the notion of hypergraph.
+A hypergraph is made of nodes (components / weights) and hyperedges (collections of components).
+In the sparse SVM setup, hyperedges are a combination of components for which several examples have nonzero values.

 A task in considered sparse if three quantities are small :